deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a Github Master.
-I love Ruby and Javascript.
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.
-Killing history using git rebase

 * Ruby on Rails
 *Git
+* Rebase